About Madara Rider

 Local Transportation

-Once you arrive at Madara Rider, it is recommended to explore the area on foot.
-The site is relatively compact, and walking allows you to fully appreciate the intricate details of the rock relief and immerse yourself in the natural beauty of the surroundings.
-Comfortable walking shoes are a must!
+Once at Madara Rider, exploring on foot is recommended.
+The site is compact, and walking allows you to appreciate the intricate details of the relief and the surrounding natural beauty.
+Comfortable walking shoes are advisable.